 The cost of long-haul upgrades will increase because it will remain the difference in cost between the ticket you have and the ticket you want.
 Upgrading to World Traveller Plus to San Francisco will be 50,000 Avios return compared to the current 25,000 Avios.
 The increase is due to World Traveller Plus redemptions increasing in price by 25,000 Avios.

-Finally, free domestic feeders are abolished on European redemptions
+Free domestic feeders are abolished on European redemptions

 When Avios launched, both BA and Iberia offered free connecting flights domestically.
 Iberia abandoned the idea within a year.
 BA is now abandoning it for short-haul but retaining it for long-haul.